Mammoth Lakes vacation rentals

 Mammoth Lakes is an outdoor lover’s paradise.
 It’s nestled in the Sierra Nevada mountain range, guarded on the north by 11,053-foot-tall Mammoth Mountain, ringed by the Inyo National Forest, and located just 32 miles from Yosemite National Park.
 Hiking, biking, and high-altitude running all have a home here, but thanks to the miles of trails and powdery snow on Mammoth Mountain, this village is largely known as a mecca for skiing and snowboarding.
 In the evening, the quaint resort town comes alive with après-ski offerings, including a collection of homegrown breweries and distilleries with cozy tasting rooms and behind-the-scenes tours.
 In the summer, when the snow recedes, the vibe is more sedate, but there’s still plenty to do, including fishing and kayaking in the plentiful lakes.

 Here in the mountains, temperatures are cooler.
 May and April bring temperatures in the low 50s and 60s Fahrenheit, June through September warm up with averages in the 60s and 70s, and from October through February you can expect weather in the 40s, even dipping into the 20s.
-Pack for cool nights year-round, and in the wintertime plan ahead for snow — lots of it.
+Pack for cool nights year-round, and if you’re booking one of the area’s vacation rentals for wintertime plan ahead for snow — lots of it.

 With more than 3,500 skiable acres, record-setting snowfalls, and ski seasons that have occasionally extended into August, Mammoth Mountain is a wintry haven for snow sports.
 Twenty-eight lifts ferry visitors up the mountain to 150 trails ranging from beginner to expert.
 You’ll find 11 parks here, too, equipped with up to 50 jumps and two half-pipes, including a 22-footer.
 Snowmobiling, snowshoeing, and tubing are on offer, as well.